 - Chopped fresh cilantro and/or green onions: These give a huge burst of freshness and also add a nice bright pop of color.

 - Thai bird chilies: If you would like some extra heat (or you can add crushed red pepper flakes instead).

 - Crushed peanuts: I like adding chopped peanuts because they add a bit of crunch.
 If you don’t have any on hand, any other kind of nuts can be used instead.

 The toppings I’ve listed here are just my personal favorites for Thai soup.
 So feel free to get creative and add whatever garnishes you like!

 Full instructions are included in the recipe below.
-But as a brief overview, to make this Thai Spicy Chicken Noodle Soup recipe, simply:
+But as a brief overview, to make this Thai chicken soup with noodles recipe, simply:

 - Make the flavor base: Sauté the onions and bell pepper in a bit of coconut oil.
 Then add the garlic, ginger, and red curry paste.

 - Add the liquids & chicken: Stir in the coconut milk, broth, fish sauce, and cooked chicken.

 - Cook the noodles: Add the rice noodles to the pot and let them sit for a few minutes.

 - Add lime & garnish: Stir in your lime juice.
 Garnish the soup with cilantro, green onions, and Thai red chilies, if desired.